leebear1/Hydar/README.md

 /Bing- If you use /bing, Hydar replies of a gif of bing chilling

-/Add If you use /add and 2 numbers, Hydar replies with the sum of the 2 inputted numbers
+/Add-  If you use /add and 2 numbers, Hydar replies with the sum of the 2 inputted numbers

+/Time- If you use /time, Hydar tells you the time in UTC

+/Bigwin-Pace- If you use /bigwin-pace, Hydar does something to do with bigwin idfk